ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 }
 export { File_2 as File }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IConditionalJsonDeferredObject"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 interface IConditionalJsonDeferredObject extends IConditionalJsonKeyResult {